Skip to content

 Edgy Settings Module

-Edgy uses the following environment variable to locate its settings:
+Edgy uses one environment variable to locate its settings class:

 • EDGY_SETTINGS_MODULE